Some stochastic models for structured populations : scaling limits and long time behavior

-\end{Def} The difficulties in the proof of the existence and uniqueness come from the term $\sqrt{Z_t}$ (which is non-Lipschitz for $Z$ close to $0$).
+The triplet $(r, \gamma, \mu)$ is the characteristic triplet of the CSBP $Z$ and identifies its law. \end{Def} The difficulties in the proof of the existence and uniqueness come from the term $\sqrt{Z_t}$ (which is non-Lipschitz for $Z$ close to $0$).
 We refer to Fu and Li \cite{RePEc:eee:spapps:v:120:y:2010:i:3:p:306-330} for a general framework on the existence and uniqueness of such equations.
-In the forthcoming Proposition \ref{lamperti} and Section \ref{scaling}, the Lamperti representation and scaling limits of discrete branching processes will be proved to actually provide alternative ways to construct and identify CSBP. \\ We recall from the previous section that the term $\sqrt{2\gamma Z_s} \ud B_s$ corresponds to continuous fluctuations of the population size, with variance proportional to the number of individuals.
+In particular, the definition can be extended to any initial non-negative random variable $X_0$.
+The fact that $Z_0$ has a finite first moment and that $\int_{0}^{\infty}\big({h}\land {h}^2\big)\mu(\ud {h})$ is finite allows to focus here on conservative CSBP, i.e. for any $t\geq 0$, $\E(Z_t)$ is finite.
+We refer to the last part of this section for non-conservative CSBP : these latter may blow up in finite time. \\ In the forthcoming Proposition \ref{lamperti} and Section \ref{scaling}, the Lamperti representation and scaling limits of discrete branching processes will be proved to actually provide alternative ways to construct and identify CSBP. \\ We recall from the previous section that the term $\sqrt{2\gamma Z_s} \ud B_s$ corresponds to continuous fluctuations of the population size, with variance proportional to the number of individuals.
 The last term describes the jumps of the population size whose rate at time $s$ is proportional to the size $Z_{s-}$ and the distribution proportional to the measure $\mu$.
 The jump term appears in the scaling limit when the individuals reproduction law charges very large numbers (the second moment has to be infinite, see Section \ref{scaling}).
 The case $\mu(\ud z)=c z^{-(1+\alpha)}\ud z$ $(\alpha \in (1,2))$ plays a particular role (see below), since the corresponding CSBP is then a stable process.
 We stress that in the definition given above the jumps appear only through the compensated Poisson measure, which uses the integrability assumption on $\mu$.
 Thus, the drift term $rZ_s$ can be seen as the sum of the drift term of a Feller diffusion and the drift term due to the mean effect of the jumps.